The Power of Personal Retreat Part 2

 My summer spiritual retreat is coming up soon.
 The motel is reserved, the money is set aside, and I am praying about what my focus will be this time.
 I already know it will be a time of restoring my mind and refreshing my soul.
 Truly, I will once again experience the power of personal retreat.
 When will you set aside an hour or a day to take yours?

 Chris is a graduate of Trinity Evangelical Divinity School, Deerfield, IL (M.Div.) and has served as a pastor in churches in the Midwest.
-Chris and his wife Marty have been married for over 30 years.
-Chris currently serves in the Prayer Ministry here at Faith Bible Church.
+Chris and his wife Marty have been married for over 37 years.
+Chris currently teaches the Fundamentals of the Faith class and serves in the Prayer Ministry here at Faith Bible Church.